ameyarad/Wilhelm/README.md

 ## 🤝 Contributing

-We welcome contributions from the medical and developer communities!
+Wilhelm welcomes contributions from the medical and developer communities!

 ### Getting Started